upptime/github-externship/applications/taman0753.md

 I have always had a benchmark in my mind about my readiness to handle more responsibilities & work with larger firms, however, till now I felt I had to polish more skills to reach there.
 If given an opportunity I positively look forward to give my best to your organization.:1st_place_medal: Speaking about the hours I can give 40+ hours/week for the project.	:smiley:

+My Project repo where I have worked on the required skills - https://github.com/taman0753/Build-Test-Deploy